Lockage and navigation

 For your safety

-Boating search and rescue operations in Ontario are jointly coordinated by the Ontario Provincial Police, the Department of National Defence, the Canadian Coast Guard and other agencies.Marine VHF distress channel, Channel 16, is not continuously monitored.
-Shore authorities may therefore not respond to a message sent on this channel.
+Boating search and rescue operations in Ontario are jointly coordinated by the Ontario Provincial Police, the Department of National Defence, the Canadian Coast Guard and other agencies.Marine VHF distress channel, Channel 16, is continuously monitored.